sigrvn/hashtree/README.md

 # hashtree

-a hashtree (Merkle Tree) implementation in Rust
+A Merkle Tree implementation in Rust